Storage Wars: Dave Hester

-Dave Hester, also known as The Mogul (seasons 1–3; seasons 5–12; season 16-): At the start of the series, Hester owned Newport Consignment Gallery in Costa Mesa, California and the Rags to Riches thrift store, but closed them in June 2011.
+David Hester, also known as The Mogul (seasons 1–3; seasons 5–12; season 16–): At the start of the series, Hester owned Newport Consignment Gallery in Costa Mesa, California and the Rags to Riches thrift store, but closed them in June 2011.
 He now operates his own auction house, Dave Hester Auctions.
 Hester has had confrontations with the other main buyers, especially Darrell and Brandon Sheets, and is known to frequently raise bids when somebody else wants to buy a storage unit.
 Hester's son Dave Jr. occasionally appeared on the show with him.
 Dave Hester's signature catchword is a loud "YUUUP!" when making a bid.
 He has this word imprinted on his trucks, T-shirts, and hats.
 Hester's call originated from him being a bid-catcher in auction facilities, helping auctioneers spot bidders in a crowd.
 In December 2012, Hester was fired from the show, and sued the show's producers for wrongful termination; part of his lawsuit was tossed out in March 2013.
-Hester didn't appear in the fourth season but returned for season five.
+Hester did not appear in season 4 but returned for season 5.